Save up to 25%… Shop Our Birthday Sale Now!

 How Chaga Grows Is the Key to Its Benefits

 Until recently, Chaga could not be cultivated, but now in Finland they are inoculating birch trees with this fungus.
-Lab-cultivated Chaga does not develop into canker, and as it does not grow on birch but on grain, it does not contain the important medicinal compounds that come from birch.
+Lab-cultivated Chaga does not develop into sclerotium, and as it does not grow on birch but on grain, it does not contain the important medicinal compounds that come from birch.

 Best Ways to Include Chaga in Your Daily Life